bakwc/PornDetector/README.md

 # PornDetector
+Two python porn images (nudity) detectors.

-Porn images (nudity) detector with python, scikit-learn and opencv.
+First one (pcr.py) use scikit-learn and opencv.
 I was able to get ~85% accuracy on markup with 1500 positive and 1500 negative samples.
 It use two machine-learned classifiers - one of them use HSV colors histogram, and another use SIFT descriptors.

+Second one uses tensorflow (nnpcr.py).
+I was able to get ~90% accuracy on the same markup.
+It use 4 convolution and max_pool layers with 3x3 filters with softmax.

-### Requirements
+### Requirements of opencv & sklearn detector
 - python 2.7
 - scikit-learn 0.15
 - opencv 2.4 (build it from sources, cause it [missing SIFT](http://stackoverflow.com/questions/18561910/opencv-python-cant-use-surf-sift) by default)

+### Requirements of tensorlflow detector
+- python 2.7
+- latest tensorflow

 This is my configuration, may be it can work with another library versions.

-### Usage
+### Usage of opencv & sklearn detector
 - Url prediction demo: `./pcr.py url http://example.com/img.jpg`
 - Code usage:
 ```python